Interested in becoming a student of the Actors Workshop?

 The Showcase is the finale of the Workshop.
 Students present scenes on the stage of the Rep before an audience of their invited guests.

-o Registration held at the Detroit Repertory Theatre, 13103 Woodrow Wilson, Detroit, MI 48238 - Students from the fall session need not attend
+- Registration held at the Detroit Repertory Theatre, 13103 Woodrow Wilson, Detroit, MI 48238 - Students from the fall session need not attend

 Classes held at the Trinity Community Presbyterian Church, 4849 W. Outer Dr., Detroit, MI48235